Sharly-Chess/sharly-chess.github.io/docs/screens/individual-screens.en.md

 - **Image** – Displays an image from a file on your computer.

 {: .tip }
-> ☞ The pairings screens will display the check-in interface for a tournament when the check-in process is open.
+> :point_right: The pairings screens will display the check-in interface for a tournament when the check-in process is open.

 ---